rahamohebbi/Agctor/Project/prd.md

 *   **Invalid Arguments (e.g., missing prompt):** Display usage information and exit.
 *   **Runtime Not Available:** Display an error message listing valid runtimes and exit.
 *   **Agent Processing Failure:** Display a specific error message related to prompt processing failure.
+This includes failures during or after human interaction.
 *   **Agent Processing Timeout:** Display a message indicating that the operation timed out.
+This can include scenarios where a human does not respond in time.
 *   **General/Unhandled Exceptions:** Display a generic error message and set a non-zero exit code.

 ## 8. Dependencies